-Once in the shelter, our guests also have access to our two advice workers who are supporting our guests in finding more stable and long-term accommodation and navigating their way out of homelessness, as well as offering support in other areas of need.
+Once in the shelter our guests have access to our two advice workers who are supporting our guests in finding more stable and long-term accommodation and navigating their way out of homelessness, as well as offering support in other areas of need.

 Here are some of our highlights from the shelter and advice work this year:

-- Our guests are from all over the world, roughly 1/3 is from the UK, the EU and outside the EU each.
-We welcomed 15 women, as well as 60 male guests in our shelter.
+- Our guests are from all over the world, roughly 1/3 are from each of the UK, the EU and outside the EU.
+We welcomed 15 female and 60 male guests in our shelters.

-- Out of our 75 guests who stayed in the shelter this winter, 38 guests were off the streets at the end of the season.
+- Of our 75 shelter guests this winter, 38 were off the streets at the end of the season.
 We managed to help 26 guests into stable, long-term accommodation and a further 12 into temporary accommodation such as other shelters.

 - We helped 4 guests with no recourse to public funds, and therefore extremely limited access to housing, into accommodation through hosting schemes and solidarity places in supported housing projects.

-Although the shelter season has ended now, our advice work and Wednesday Club are year around, and we are continuing to work with our guests throughout the summer months, and last week alone 3 of our former guests who were still rough sleeping after the shelter had closed, could move into stable accommodation!
+Although the shelter season has ended now, our advice work and Wednesday Club are year round, and we are continuing to work with our guests throughout the summer months.
+Last week alone 3 of our former guests who were still rough sleeping after the shelter had closed could move into stable accommodation!